 Is deep learning the answer?

 Advances are being made in Deep learning NLP to get to generalised models.
 And these models would work well for most use cases.
-ElMo and BERT and two such promising models released in 2018 that help in determining contextual meaning of words as opposed to the context free meanings provided by Word2Vec, Glove, Spacy which are mostly in use today.
+ElMo and BERT and two such promising models released in 2018 that help in determining the contextual meaning of words as opposed to the context-free meanings provided by Word2Vec, Glove, Spacy which are mostly in use today.

 As we test these models for various use cases we will know if they have solved the problem of determining the ‘true’ meaning of a user message.
 For now, it appears that meaning is the missing piece in the NLU puzzle.